FDOT: Treasure Coast Traffic Report Through Friday March 22

 Traffic Impact:

+• US 1 between NE 3rd Street and the US 1/ A1A intersection will have one northbound lane will be closed, 9 a.m. to 5 p.m., Monday, Mar.
+25 through Friday, Apr.
+26, for roadway construction and right turn lane extension.

-• Sunny Lane between N 3rd Street and Old Dixie Highway will be closed around-the-clock through approximately 5 p.m.
-Friday, Mar.
+• Sunny Lane between N 3rd Street and CR 605/ Old Dixie Highway will be closed around-the-clock through approximately 5 p.m.
+Monday, Apr.
 29, for drainage installation and roadway work.
 Local traffic will be provided access during this time.
-Northbound and southbound Old Dixie Highway motorists to Sunny Lane will be detoured via SR A1A and US 1 to Sunny Lane.
+Northbound and southbound CR 605/ Old Dixie Highway motorists to Sunny Lane will be detoured via SR A1A and US 1 to Sunny Lane.

-• Northbound and southbound SR 605/ Old Dixie Highway at SR A1A will be closed around-the-clock through approximately 5 a.m., Friday, March 29, 2024, for roadway construction operations.
+• Northbound and southbound CR 605/ Old Dixie Highway at SR A1A will be closed around-the-clock through approximately 5 a.m., Sunday, April 14, 2024, for roadway construction operations.

 Detour Information:

-o Southbound SR 605/ Old Dixie Highway motorists will be detoured via Naco Road, US 1/ North Federal Highway and SR A1A.
+o Southbound CR 605/ Old Dixie Highway motorists will be detoured via Naco Road, US 1/ North Federal Highway and SR A1A.

-o Northbound SR 605/ Old Dixie Highway motorists will be detoured via A1A, US 1/ North Federal Highway and Naco Road.
+o Northbound CR 605/ Old Dixie Highway motorists will be detoured via A1A, US 1/ North Federal Highway and Naco Road.

 o Access to residences and businesses will be maintained.

-o Once the roadway construction is completed, Old Dixie Highway will re-open one lane in each direction to both southbound and northbound traffic.
+o Once the roadway construction is completed, CR 605/ Old Dixie Highway will re-open one lane in each direction to both southbound and northbound traffic.

 10. State Road 9/I-95 Resurfacing and Safety Improvements Project, from South of Gatlin Boulevard to South of St. Lucie West Boulevard